-People are angry that volunteer firefighters did not respond, On the night of Dec.
-21, workers at Starcross dialed 911 'Some are lining up behind to report that 1-year-old Aaron The county fire dispatcher (Monastery)," said Sonoma radioed the Annapolis Volunteer Fire Brigade.
-When they declined to respond, the fire Although the Annapolis Fire crew in Sea Ranch, about 15 The Sea Ranch crew adfuture, one firefighter quit, ministered oxygen to the baby, who was taken to a hospital about 30 miles away and died to deal with victims of acquired of pneumonia two days later. immune deficiency syndrome.
-Authorities said Aaron's death Monastery leaders say the in- was not due to delays in medi- Delbert Thyarks, an 11-year Starcross began accepting veteran of the fire department, AIDS-stricken babies a year said he declined to answer the ago in this rural community Starcross call because he hadn't been trained in emergency medical care or AIDS, and now he feels angry, misunderstood, misquoted, and he's quitting.
-"I said I wasn't going there, and I meant it," he said.
+People are angry that volunteer firefighters did not respond, "but again they blame Starcross for not being ready for their own emergency," said Rae Brodjeski, a 21-year resident of Annapolis.
+On the night of Dec.
+21, workers at Starcross dialed 911 The county fire dispatcher (Monastery)," said Sonoma radioed the Annapolis Volunteer Fire Brigade.
+When they declined to respond, the fire Although the Annapolis Fire crew in Sea Ranch, about 15 future, one firefighter quit, ministered oxygen to the baby, who was taken to a hospital about 30 miles away and died of pneumonia two days later. immune deficiency syndrome.
+Authorities said Aaron's death Monastery leaders say the in- was not due to delays in medi- Delbert Thyarks, an 11-year Starcross began accepting veteran of the fire department, AIDS-stricken babies a year said he declined to answer the ago in this rural community Starcross call because he hadn't been trained in emergency medical care or AIDS, and now he feels angry, misunderstood, misquoted, and he's "I said I wasn't going there, and I meant it," he said.
 "If I had the proper training and knew more about the AIDS virus, maybe it would be different.
-I don't know that much about it, and I'm scared.'
+I don't know that much about it, and I'm scared."
 Thyarks' 19-year-old son, Robert, recently became chief of the two-engine department.
 He said the only member of the volunteer squad who has had the training to deal with the AIDS baby was away the night of the call.
 According to Mike Cahill, the county's director of fire services, Annapolis volunteers refused to participate in a county-sponsored AIDS train-

-MAPLE LANE APARTMENTS Private suburban settings just 10 minutes from campus.

-You don't have to be Irish to enjoy life at Maple Lane Apartments.
+MAPLE LANE APARTMENTS Private suburban settings just 10 minutes from You don't have to be Irish to enjoy life at Maple Lane Apartments.
 Our beautiful setting is reminiscent of the Emerald Isle.
 Maple Lane provides professors, employees, graduate students, and administrators a retreat from campus.
 In addition we offer you a special discount.